Model School Profile: Cubu Primary SchoolJune 23, 2015

-Cubu Primary School is a government school which opened in 2005.
-Located in the leafy suburbs of Gulu town, the school attracts pupils from the town and its peripheral villages.
+Cubu Primary School is a government school which opened in 2005; located in the leafy suburbs of Gulu town, the school attracts pupils from the town, and its peripheral villages.

 The school’s deputy head-teacher told us that when the school was first opened, many children came from rural villages, and were not adequately prepared for formative education and so struggled to thrive at school.
-However, the school’s teachers have been working very hard to bring up their pupils’ results, and now the vast majority of their older students achieve the grades necessary to progress to secondary school!
+However, the school’s teachers have been working very hard to bring up their pupils results, and now the vast majority of their older students achieve the grades necessary to progress to secondary school!
 The school leadership is currently focussed on delivering quality teaching, so that top grades are more attainable for their students.

-Indeed, this ambitious school works hard to ensure their pupils have every chance to enjoy success in all they do.
-The current difficulty faced by the school is retaining their female students; like many schools across Uganda, girls begin dropping out of school from P4 due to early marriage, pregnancies, difficulties in managing periods, and chores at home.
-In the past, many of Cubu’s female pupils living in the peripheral villages would drop out of school to manage their home whilst their parents worked in the fields.
-As such, the school has carried out extensive community sensitisation to demonstrate the value and importance of educating girls.
-Additionally, we have also worked with the school to combat other factors which cause girls to drop out of school; we have provided sanitary items to help girls better manage their periods, and the school built washing/changing rooms and provided water and buckets so that girls can better manage their periods at school.
+Indeed, the ambitious school works hard to ensure their pupils have every chance to enjoy success in all they do.
+The difficulty faced by the school is retaining their female students; like many schools across Uganda, girls begin dropping out of school from P4 due to early marriage, pregnancies, difficulties in managing periods, and chores at home.
+In the past, many of Cubu Primary’s girl-pupils living in the peripheral villages would drop out of school to manage their home whilst their parents worked in the fields.
+As such, the school has carried out extensive community sensitizations to demonstrate the value and importance of educating girls.
+Additionally, we have also worked with the school to combat other factors which cause girls to drop-out of school; notably, we provided sanitary items to help girls better manage their periods.
+The school built washing and changing rooms, and provide water and buckets so that girls can bathe at school to facilitate menstrual management.
 We are delighted to hear that these interventions have been effective, as the school has now achieved gender parity in school attendance-in fact, girls now surpass boys in most classrooms.
-These encouraging results could not be achieved without the dedication of the school’s teachers, who all travel long distances to reach the school.
-In return, the school management takes good care of their teachers, and have provided them with a spacious staff-room where teachers can spend their breaks in peace, prepare lessons and mark work.

-for this model school?
+As you can imagine, this school has come a long way since its early days; so, what is next for this model school?
 The school has ambitious plans to continue building upon its existing facilities, through constructing boarding dormitories for their older female students.
 The school leadership know that the retention of girls requires constant monitoring, and allowing girls to board in a safe environment will stop girls from being kept at home to do chores, and reduce their vulnerability to sexual violence or exploitation when their parents are working in the fields.

-As the school celebrates its 10 year anniversary, it has been exciting to reflect upon how Cubu Primary School has developed into a popular and thriving learning centre.
-Although the school’s head-teacher has kindly credited African Revival for “making the school what it is”, it has been our absolute pleasure to work with Cubu Primary School over the years.
-The school and its leadership are inspiring examples of how positive transformation can take place with determination, commitment, and an optimistic outlook, even in the midst of adversity.
+As the school celebrates its ten year anniversary, it has been exciting to reflect upon how Cubu Primary School has developed into a popular and thriving learning centre.
+Although the school’s head-teacher has kindly credited African Revival for “making the school what it is”, it has been our absolute pleasure to work with Cubu Primary School over the years- the school and its leadership are inspiring examples of how positive transformation can take place with determination, commitment, and an optimistic outlook even in the midst of adversity.